The Benefits of Pilates for Men

 - Improved flexibility: Flexibility is crucial.
 According to Harvard Health, it allows us to more easily achieve a full range of motion, which leads to both improved athletic performance (a smoother golf swing) and functional abilities (reaching and bending).
 Muscles get shorter and less elastic as we age, so exercises like Pilates that lengthen the muscles and improve flexibility are great for keeping you moving.

-- Building strength: Pilates can be an effective strength training workout for all fitness levels; according to the Mayo Clinic, this exercise can be adapted to provide stability for beginners or provide a challenging workout for athletes.
+- Building strength: Pilates can be an effective strength training workout for all fitness levels; this exercise can be adapted to provide stability for beginners or provide a challenging workout for athletes.

 - It supports weight loss: Pilates helps to create long, lean, fit bodies.
 There are many ways that doing Pilates supports weight loss, but it is also recommended that you eat a healthy diet and incorporate cardio to boost the metabolism.